 A party may file an objection to challenge the sufficiency of a Welfare and Institutions Code section 300 petition on the ground that the petition alleges facts which, even if determined to be true, (a) are not sufficient to state a cause of action, or (b) are not stated with sufficient clarity and precision to enable the party to determine what must be defended against.
 (For purposes of this rule, "petition" includes amended petitions and subsequent petitions filed under Welf. & Inst.
-Code, §§ 342, 360, subd. (c), or 364.)
+Welfare and Institutions Code, §§ sections 342, 360, subd. (c), or 364.)

 Such an objection may be made orally or in writing.
 However, it must be made at either: (a) the detention hearing or (b) the initial appearance after the filing of a petition but before the court makes a true finding.
-The court may antesting the chiesting by oral argument when made or may set it for further beginns.
+The court may entertain the objection by oral argument when made or may set it for further hearing.